Skip to main content

 #

-• Kid’s Perspective: My children loved seeing the statue, and the music kept their spirits high.
-For younger children, a comfortable stroller or carrier is a must.
-However, a little insider warning from this experienced mama: some of the cobblestone streets in the centro storico can be a mission-kill for strollers!
+• Kid’s Perspective: My children loved the music.
+An insider warning from this experienced mama: some of the cobblestone streets in the centro storico are a mission-kill for strollers!
 If you’re planning to navigate the older parts of town, a baby carrier is your best friend.

 Savoring Molise: A Culinary Journey for the Family